tails1154/tailsassist/README.md

 ## Supported devices
-the only supported device is the roku tv. (tested on a tcl roku tv) if you want to add more, feel free to make a Pull Request!
+the only supported device is the roku tv. (tested on a tcl roku tv) if you want to add more, feel free to make a Pull Request! also, you can NOT add more than one type of device (there is only one right now)